Simon Wiesenthal Center sues insurance giant in latest fallout over coronavirus claims

 The Wiesenthal Center joins a growing list of companies putting pressure on the insurance industry.
 The Business Interruption Group has been led by celebrity chefs including Wolfgang Puck, Thomas Keller of Napa Valley’s French Laundry restaurant and Jean-Georges Vongerichten, who owns a restaurant bearing his name at Trump Tower in Manhattan.

-On March 29, the top chefs made their case to the president directly during a conference call, stressing that insurers needed to pay up, according to people familiar with the call.
+On March 29, the top chefs made their case to the president directly during a conference call, stressing that insurers needed to pay up, according to people familiar with the call, who spoke on the condition of anonymity because they were unauthorized to comment on it.

 Days later, Trump surprised the industry, saying at the daily White House coronavirus briefing that he thought insurers should pay business interruption insurance claims if the policies did not include a pandemic exclusion, noting that insurance customers had paid their premiums for years.